Finke Desert Race: History

-There and back

 The race started in 1976 as a "there and back" challenge for a group of local motorbike riders to race from Alice Springs Inland Dragway to the Finke River and return.
-After the success of this initial ride, the Finke Desert Race has been held annually on the Queen's Birthday long weekend ever since.
-The race is run along sections of the Central Australia Railway along a winding corrugated track, which snakes through typical outback terrain of red dirt, sand, spinifex, mulga and desert oaks.
+After the success of this initial ride, the Finke Desert Race has been held annually on the King's Birthday long weekend ever since.
+The race is run along sections of the Central Australia Railway along a winding corrugated track, which goes through the outback terrain of red dirt, sand, spinifex, mulga and desert oaks.
 Even though the railway line was realigned and rebuilt in the early 1980s, with the old tracks being pulled up, the race continues along its original course.

-King of the desert

 While originally the Finke was only a bike race, its increasing popularity saw the introduction of cars and off-road buggies in 1988.
-A rivalry developed between the two and four wheelers, as the buggies were keen to claim the holy grail of the race outright winner or "King of the Desert" as it is known.
-For 11 consecutive years the bikes were too quick for the cars despite the gap constantly narrowing.
-Finally in 1999, a buggy returned home first to claim the honour.
-With the bikes winning back the title in 2000 and 2001.
+A rivalry developed between the two and four wheelers, as the buggies were keen to claim the "King of the Desert" title.
+For eleven consecutive years the bikes were too quick for the cars despite the gap constantly narrowing.
+Finally in 1999, a buggy returned home first to claim the honour, with the bikes winning back the title in 2000 and 2001.
 From 2002 until 2004 the buggies held onto the "King of the Desert" title.
 In 2005 the title was changed to see two "Kings of the Desert", one for the cars and one for bikes, each picking up $10,000 for their effort.
-Although the bikes and cars no longer race against each other for the title, it is always interesting to see who completes the 460 km round trip quickest.
 The last bike to beat the cars time was Michael Vroom in 2001 on his Honda CR500.

 COVID-19 impact

 The 2020 race was cancelled for the first time in the event's history due to the COVID-19 pandemic.
-This cost the economy of Alice Springs about A$8 million.
+This cost the economy of Alice Springs about $8 million.
 In 2021 about 200 Victorian competitors, plus race officials, were unable to attend when the Northern Territory classed all of Victoria as a hot spot after the state entered its fourth lockdown.

 2021 fatal crash

-During the 2021 race, one of the racing vehicles struck spectators just 35 kilometres short of the finish line.
-One person was killed and two others, including the driver, hospitalised.
-The remainder of the event was subsequently cancelled, meaning the bike race was not completed and no winner announced that category.
+During the 2021 race, a vehicle struck spectators just 35 kilometres short of the finish line.
+One person was killed and two others, including the driver, were hospitalised.
+The remainder of the event was subsequently cancelled, meaning the bike race was not completed.
 The buggy category had already been won earlier that morning.
 The winning racer, Toby Price, had previously won in the bike category six times, and therefore became the first person to have won in both the bike and buggy categories.